The Skolem Problem in rings of positive characteristic: Skolem Problem in Rings of Positive Characteristic

 Let $\gen{0} = P_1 \cap \cdots \cap P_s$ be the primary decomposition of the zero ideal $\gen{0} \subseteq \mA$.
 Consider the projection maps $\tau_j \colon \mA \rightarrow \mA/P_j$.
 Since $\gen{0} = P_1 \cap \cdots \cap P_s$, an element $a \in \mA$ is zero if and only if $\tau_j(a) = 0$ for all $j = 1, \ldots, s$.
 Therefore

 Since the intersection of $p$-normal subsets is effectively $p$-normal (Lemma~\ref{lem:intersection_normal_N}), to show $\mZ(\alpha)$ is $p$-normal it suffices to show that each $\mZ(\tau_j(\alpha)), j = 1, \ldots, s$ is $p$-normal.
 Thus, we are reduced to considering the case where $\mA$ is of the form $A/P$, where $A$ is a ring with $p^eA = 0$, and $P$ is a primary ideal of $A$.
 In particular, every zero-divisor of $\mA = A/P$ is nilpotent (Definition~\ref{def:commalg}(iv)).
+For $n \in \Z, k \in \N$, let $\binom{n}{k}$ denote the binomial coefficient.

 \begin{lem} Suppose every zero-divisor of $\mA$ is nilpotent, and the characteristic polynomial $f$ of $(\alpha_n)_{n \in \N}$ splits as a product $\prod_{i = 1}^t(X-r_i)^{d_i}$ with $t \in \N, r_1, \ldots, r_t \in \mA$.
-Then there is a finite, effectively computable set of non zero-divisors $S \subseteq \mA$, numbers $u, N \in \N$, a subset $\mI \subseteq \{1, \ldots, t\}$, and $c_{ij} \in S^{-1}\mA, i \in \mI; j = 1, \ldots, u$, such that
+Then there is a finite, effectively computable set of non zero-divisors $S \subseteq \mA$, numbers $u, N \in \N$, a subset $\mI \subseteq \{1, \ldots, t\}$, and $c_{ik} \in S^{-1}\mA, i \in \mI; k = 1, \ldots, u$, such that

 for all $n \geq N$.
 Furthermore, every $r_i, i \in \mI$ is invertible in $S^{-1}\mA$. \end{lem} \begin{proof} Let $\mI$ be the set $\{i \mid r_i \text{ is not a zero-divisor}\}$, and let

 Then every $r_i, i \in \mI$ is invertible in $S^{-1}\mA$.
 Denote $\tmA \coloneqq S^{-1} \mA$.
 Consider the formal power series ring $\tmA[[Y]]$ and let $g(Y) \coloneqq \sum_{i = 0}^{\infty} \gamma_i Y^i$.
 Note that elements of $\tmA[[Y]]$ whose constant term is one are invertible.
 Denote